rails/rails/guides/source/testing.md

 end
 ```

-Let's also consider a test for updating an existing article.
+Here is a test for updating an existing article:

 ```ruby
 test "should update article" do